 The Critical Tasks Manager is a way to ensure that what you set out to do is actually possible with the timeframe and budget you have available.
 This becomes really important when you need to focus and align your work with others.
 The form provides a common reference point which everyone can use to keep track of how things are progressing.
 This enables you to manage your projects by focusing on the tasks at hand.

 Using External Consultants

-During the implementation for organisations undertaking the AmbITion approach, external consultants with expertise in digital technology and the arts were appointed to work with the organisations.
-These consultants acted as a “critical friend” to the project, and particularly offered support and mentoring to the internal project manager.
-Having being involved in the diagnostic and the development of the business case, they continued to work with the project during the implementation.
-Having this external experience was helpful in bringing their own experience to the project, and the knowledge transfer to the internal staff.
+During the implementation for organisations undertaking the AmbITion Approach, external consultants with expertise in digital technology can act as a “critical friend” to the project, and particularly offer support and mentoring to the internal project manager.

 This Information management document might additionally support the organisation of your implementation.